pseleni/LR-nonparametric-regression/README.md

 # LR-nonparametric-regression

-Code for the paper "Label Ranking through Nonparametric Regression"
+Code and data sets for the paper "Label Ranking through Nonparametric Regression"